adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 With the help of fellow open source project [Weblate](https://weblate.org/), we're making it even easier to add or improve translations.

-Sign in with an existing account such as Github, Google or Facebook and start contributing through a simple web interface.
+Sign in with an existing account such as GitHub, Google or Facebook and start contributing through a simple web interface.
 No forks or pull requests needed!

 As always, if you run into trouble join us on [Discord](https://adafru.it/discord), we're here to help.